Concept of creating back-end and front-end filters (filters on cube data and object data)

 Filters, advanced filters (on Dimension, Measures, UDDC )

-Yes(If 'Cube data' option is selected)
+Yes(If 'Cube/dataset data' option is selected)

 Yes(If 'Object data' option is selected)